jfleagl12/image_gallery/README.md

 Just playing around with Bootstrap and exploring its capabilities.
-I made a image gallery template with a Bootstrap grid.
+I made an image gallery template with a Bootstrap grid.